SKBruck/voltdocs/_posts/2016-09-08-Volt-for-AppStudio-Users.md

 * User Management: Control the list of users who are able to use your app, by giving them sign on codes.

+# Demo Users

+If you are using the Demo, you do not need to do anything special to use Volt.
+No account is required.
+When you deploy, your app will be placed on the Volt Server, and you will be given a link to access it.
+It will remain on the server for an hour.

+Once you sign up for AppStudio, you can create a Volt account and use all the Volt services.

 # Managing your own Account
 If you do not have an account, you will still be able to deploy apps.
 They will be available for about an hour.
 If you want to apps to remain longer or use Volt features, you will need to sign up.